Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-nav-and-header-1.md

 export default LandingHeader
 ```

 🌞 This is a `div` with a custom style to allow the image to sit in the background of the component.
-Tailwind CSS has directive and plugins for this sort of thing, however I left this out and went the vanilla route.
+Tailwind CSS has directives and plugins for this sort of thing, however I left this out and went the vanilla route.
 Do not be scared to code!

 🌞 Then we have Vanilla CSS styles for this component as you are unable to replicate this in TailwindCSS.

-🌞 Lastly, we have two props for the image URL and whatever text you want to put in the H1.
+🌞 Lastly, we have two props for the image URL and whatever text you want to put in the `H1`.

 Once you're done it should look like this: